 What is the S&P/TSX Composite Index?

 The S&P/TSX Composite Index is the index of the major stocks listed on the Toronto Stock Exchange in Toronto, Canada.
 The index is maintained by Standard & Poor’s.
 It is the headline index for the Canadian equity market and is the broadest in the S&P/TSX family.
-The benchmark reflects the heavy bias of the Canadian economy to resources, energy, and financial stocks.
+The benchmark reflects the heavy bias of the Canadian economy to resources, energy, banks, and other financials.

 |Royal Bank of Canada||6.15%|